bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 |column|, and |widgetbox|.

 The layout functions let you build a grid of plots and widgets.
 You can nest as many rows, columns, and plots together as you'd like.
-In addition, bokeh layouts support a number of "sizing modes".
+In addition, Bokeh layouts support a number of "sizing modes".
 These sizing modes allow plots and widgets to resize based on the browser window.